SmokinCaterpillar/pypet/doc/source/tutorial.rst

     traj.par.simulation.dt = 0.1, 'The step size of an Euler integration step.'

 Note that we can *group* the parameters.
-For instance, we have a group `neuron` that contains parameters defining our neuron model and a group *simulation* that defines the details of the simulation, like the euler step size and the whole runtime.
+For instance, we have a group ``neuron`` that contains parameters defining our neuron model and a group ``simulation`` that defines the details of the simulation, like the euler step size and the whole runtime.
-If a group does not exist add the time of a parameter creation, *pypet* will automatically create the groups on the fly.
+If a group does not exist at the time of a parameter creation, *pypet* will automatically create the groups on the fly.

 There's no limit to grouping, and it can be nested: